Benefits Of Family Therapy For Immigrant Mental Health Challenges

 Benefits of mental health services for immigrant populations

 Therapy can stop the cycle of generational trauma.
 Family interventions may also be effective in breaking the cycle of generational trauma.
-When unaddressed, traumatic events can not only affect those who experience them, but also their children and their children’s children.
-Family therapy may help heal this trauma, removing a major risk factor for mental health challenges for the next generation.
+When unaddressed, traumatic events can affect not only those who experience them but also their children and their children’s children.
+Family interventions and parenting interventions in family therapy may help heal this trauma, removing a major risk factor for mental health challenges for the next generation.

 Takeaway